moosensei/awesome-moodle/README.md

 - 🧪 [Automated Testing](https://moodledev.io/docs/dev/testing) - A comprehensive guide to Moodle's testing framework, including unit tests (PHPUnit), integration tests, and acceptance tests (Behat).
 Writing automated tests is crucial for ensuring plugin stability and maintainability.
 - 🔌 [Plugin Development](https://moodledev.io/docs/apis/plugintypes) - The official and comprehensive guide to developing all types of Moodle plugins, from activities and blocks to themes and reports.
 - 🎨 [Theme Development](https://moodledev.io/docs/dev/themes) - Learn how to create your own custom themes for Moodle, leveraging modern tools like Sass and Grunt for efficient CSS development.
+- 📁 [Directory Restructure Guide](https://moodledev.io/general/projects/directoryrestructure) - Essential guide for developers upgrading to Moodle 5.1+, which introduced a new `/public` directory structure.
+Covers how to migrate plugins and configure web servers for the new layout.
+- 🔗 [Routing Engine Documentation](https://moodledev.io/general/releases/5.1) - Documentation for Moodle 5.1's new routing engine that enables cleaner URLs and improved request handling.
+A key architectural change for modern Moodle development.
+- 🧩 [Moodle Plugin Boilerplate](https://github.com/moodlehq/moodle-plugin-boilerplate) - Official GitHub repository providing starter templates for all Moodle plugin types.
+Saves significant setup time and ensures new plugins follow current coding standards from day one.
+- 🔧 [Moosh](https://moosh-online.com/) - A powerful command-line shell tool for Moodle that allows administrators and developers to perform common tasks from the terminal, such as user management, course creation, and database operations.

 [🔝 Back to top](#-contents)